influx6/httpinbox/doc/getting-started.md

 	It's made up of two structures which encapsulate the intended behaviour and response we need.
-The first is the `HttpInbox` struct and the second the `DataMan` struct which handles reads and writes requests for stored inboxes.
+The first is the `HttpInbox` struct and the second the `DataMan` struct which handles reads and writes requests for IO bound operations.

 	- HttpInbox  **/app/api.go**
 	The `HttpInbox` implements the logic for handling the different route behaviors